 You are the Chair—Build Your Board of Directors

-As you learn and build your career path, meeting new people and "enlisting" them to your personal board of directors is a key strategy for success.
+As you begin to evaluate opportunities and build your career path, a key strategy for success is connecting with new people and enlisting them to your personal board of directors.
 Think about the many people who have had (or could have!) a positive influence in your life.

 Look into the future and consider whom you might strategically seek out to add to your board, in addition to staying in touch with those you already know.
 Every person you encounter over time gets to see a different piece of you at your best (and possibly worst) and can be called upon for insights into significant aspects of who you have been and who you are becoming.